connieyeee/Project-Sales-Funiture-Retail-Dashboard/README.md

 #### Technical Challenges:<a name="technical-challenges"></a>
 - **Parameterized Environmental Variables**: Implementing parameterized environmental variables enhances flexibility and adaptability for future deployments.
 - **M Code to Import Source Data**: Leveraging M code to import source data contributes to data extraction efficiency and accuracy.
 - **M Code for Data Refresh**: Utilizing M code ensures the incorporation of the latest refresh time, providing up-to-date data for analysis and reporting.
 - **Custom Functions**: Developed custom functions for diverse purposes, enabling streamlined and efficient processes.

 #### Business Insights:<a name="business-insights"></a>
+- **Gross Margin Rate**: The Gross Margin Rate metric is of paramount importance, as it provides valuable insights into the profitability of individual products.
+By analyzing the gross margin rate, the management can identify high-margin products that significantly contribute to the overall profitability.
+- **Rolling 4-Month Trend**: Analyzing the rolling 4-month trend in furniture sales can reveal short-term fluctuations and seasonality.
+Understanding these trends allows for better inventory management and timely response to market dynamics.
+- **Year-over-Year Trends**: Examining year-over-year furniture sales trends helps identify growth patterns and performance compared to previous years.
+It provides valuable context for evaluating business success and setting performance benchmarks.
+- **Targeted Campaigns**: Utilizing the Gross Margin Rate alongside customers' shopping habits allows the CRM team to plan highly effective targeted campaigns, focusing on promoting high-margin products to the most relevant customer segments.
+- **Return Rate as a KPI**: Monitoring the Return Rate continues to serve as a valuable key performance indicator for the product team, guiding them in formulating product plans that minimize returns and maximize overall profitability.

 ## 5. Lesson Learned <a name="lesson-learned"></a>
+- **Flexibility with Parameterized Variables**: Implementing parameterized environmental variables enhanced flexibility and adaptability for future deployments.
+This approach allowed seamless transitions between different environments, improving the project's scalability.

+- **Data Refresh and Up-to-Date Analysis**: Utilizing M code for data refresh ensured that the analysis was based on the most current data.
+Keeping data up-to-date is essential for accurate and informed decision-making.
+The ability to automatically refresh data reduced manual efforts and enhanced data accuracy.

+- **Gross Margin Rate for Profitability Analysis**: The Gross Margin Rate emerged as a vital metric for understanding individual product profitability.
+Analyzing this rate helped identify high-margin products contributing significantly to overall profitability.
+By focusing on these high-margin products, the project contributed to maximizing revenue.

+- **Short-Term and Long-Term Trend Analysis**: Analyzing both rolling 4-month trends and year-over-year trends provided valuable insights.
+Short-term trends helped optimize inventory management, while long-term trends allowed for setting performance benchmarks.
+This dual approach enhanced the project's ability to respond to both immediate and long-term market dynamics.

+- **Return Rate as a Performance Indicator**: Monitoring the Return Rate served as a valuable key performance indicator for the product team.
+Understanding return rates helped in formulating product plans to minimize returns and maximize profitability.
+By addressing the reasons behind returns, the project contributed to improving product quality and customer satisfaction.